-Our work is based on routine clinical data concerning 256 patients collected between 2013 and 2019 at the Norwood General Practice Surgery in the north of England (Unwin et al., 2020).
-As background, Norwood serves a stable population of approximately 9,800 patients, and an eightfold increase in T2D cases was recorded over the last three decades.
+Our work is based on routine clinical data concerning 256 patients collected between 2013 and 2019 at the Norwood General Practice Surgery in the north of England [2].
+As background, Norwood serves a stable population of approximately 9,800 patients, and an eight-fold increase in T2D cases was recorded over the last three decades.

 Each patient visited the Norwood General Practice Surgery twice.
 The average time between visits was 23 months with a standard deviation of 17 months.
-Advice to start an LCD was offered to each patient at the first of the two visits.1 Measurements of standard indicators such as age, gender, weight, HbA1c, lipid profiles, and blood pressure were taken at both visits.
-Since CVD includes a range of clinical conditions such as stroke, coronary heart disease, heart failure, and atrial fibrillation (Anderson et al., 1991), several different risk factors are recorded for CVD during individuals' visits.
+Each patient is offered to start an LCD subsequent to the first visit.
+Measurements of standard indicators such as age, gender, weight, HbA1c, lipid profiles, and blood pressure were taken at both visits.
+Since CVD includes a range of clinical conditions such as stroke, coronary heart disease, heart failure, and atrial fibrillation [26], several different risk factors are recorded for CVD during individuals' visits.
 We study four risk factors that indicate CVD risk.
 These are systolic blood pressure, serum cholesterol level, high-density lipoprotein, and a widely used measure of CVD risk called the Reynolds risk score, which is designed to predict the risk of a future heart attack, stroke, or other major heart disease.
-The Reynolds risk score is a linear combination of different risk factors such as age, blood pressure, cholesterol levels and smoking habits (Ridker et al.,
+The Reynolds risk score is a linear combination of different risk factors such as age, blood pressure, cholesterol levels and smoking habits [27].
+A complete list of variables along with definitions and summary statistics is in Appendix C.